Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-documents/README.md

 "Sääsovellus", a weather application for aviation hobbyists.
 Requested by Jukka Juslin, product owner.

 Main purpose of the application?
-With the application, one can check current weather condition
+With the application, one can check current weather condition in Pasila.

-Mikä on toteuttavan sovelluksen tarkoitus?
-- Sivuston avulla voi tarkastella tämänhetkistä säätilaa Pasilan kohdalla

 Mitkä ovat sovelluksen tärkeimmät ominaisuudet, eli mitä sovelluksen käyttäjä voi sillä tehdä?